admb-project/admb-examples/README.md

 [Stochastic volatility models for financial time series][74] :  Stochastic volatility models are used in mathematical finance to describe the evolution of asset returns, which typically exhibit changing variances over time.

-[Storage][75]
-:  Physical storage of individual examples with guarantied permanent URL

 [Survival analysis][76]
 :  Lifetime data and survival analysis